Dosage form: ointment

 USE IN SPECIFIC POPULATIONS

-Teratogenicity studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of Calcitriol Ointment (3 ppm) to 6.4% of the body surface area.
+Embryo-fetal development studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of Calcitriol Ointment (3ppm) to 6.4% of the body surface area.
 No effects on reproductive or fetal parameters were observed in rats.
-In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to retarded ossification of the pubic bones.
+In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to delayed ossification of the pubic bones.
 A slightly increased incidence of skeletal variation (extra 13th rib, reduced ossification of epiphyses) was also observed.
 These effects may have been secondary to maternal toxicity.
-Based on the recommended human dose and instructions for use, it is not possible to calculate human dose equivalents for animal exposures in these studies.